Skip to main content

 }'

-# 2. Manually trigger the function to test
+# 2. Manually trigger to test (works only on enabled schedules)

 curl -X POST https://{EKODB_API_URL}/api/schedules/{SCHEDULE_ID}/trigger \